wp-plugins/woocommerce-exporter/readme.txt

 7. Download achived copies of previous exports

 == Changelog ==

+= 1.7.4 =
+* Added: Subscriptions export type
+* Added: Support for Subscription Key in Subscriptions export
+* Added: Support for Subscription Status in Subscriptions export
+* Added: Support for Subscription Name in Subscriptions export
+* Added: Support for User in Subscriptions export
+* Added: Support for User ID in Subscriptions export
+* Added: Support for Order ID in Subscriptions export
+* Added: Support for Order Status in Subscriptions export
+* Added: Support for Post Status in Subscriptions export
+* Added: Support for Start Date in Subscriptions export
+* Added: Support for Expiration in Subscriptions export
+* Added: Support for End Date in Subscriptions export
+* Added: Support for Trial End Date in Subscriptions export
+* Added: Support for Last Payment in Subscriptions export
+* Added: Support for Next Payment in Subscriptions export
+* Added: Support for Renewals in Subscriptions export
+* Added: Support for Product ID in Subscriptions export
+* Added: Support for Product SKU in Subscriptions export
+* Added: Support for Variation ID in Subscriptions export
+* Added: Support for Coupon Code in Subscription export
+* Added: Support for Limit Volume in Subscription export

+= 1.7.3 =
+* Added: Export type is remembered between screen refreshes
+* Changed: Moved Product Sorting widget to products.php
+* Changed: Moved Filter Products by Product Category widget to products.php
+* Changed: Moved Filter Products by Product Tag widget to products.php
+* Changed: Moved Filter Products by Product Status widget to products.php

 = 1.7.2 =
 * Fixed: Check for wc_format_localized_price() in older releases of WooCommerce